jakee417/jakee417.github.io/_posts/2025-03-31-harmonic-oscillators-2.md

 \end{align*}
 $$

-Which matches the current we found for the LC circuit [previous post]({% link _posts/2025-03-28-harmonic-oscillators.md %}).
+Which has the same form of the current we found for the LC circuit [previous post]({% link _posts/2025-03-28-harmonic-oscillators.md %}).

 <p style="text-align:center "> <b>There is one very big difference however: the $\omega$...</b></p>